-How is NAIWE different from other writer or editor associations?
+How is NAIWE different from other publishing-related associations?

 NAIWE is distinctive for its focus on career building.
-We welcome you at any stage in your career, and we support you through articles, teleclasses, discounts, and more.
+We welcome you at any stage in your career, and we support you through articles, webinars, on-demand training, discounts, and more.
 You can read a full description of our mission on the About NAIWE page.

 What makes NAIWE the success association for its members?

 We provide an easily findable location for freelancers to create an online platform.
 In addition, NAIWE has a strong focus on creating multiple streams of income.
-Through teleclasses, linked articles, and other member’s posts, you’ll learn how other freelancers use their writing or editing skills to create financial stability and how you can do it too.
+Through webinars, linked articles, and other member’s posts, you’ll learn how other freelancers use their skills to create financial stability and how you can do it too.

 Why does NAIWE focus on career building?

-Whether you’re writing literary fiction or providing editorial services, you need to connect with your audience.
+Whether you’re writing literary fiction or providing editorial services or designing book covers, you need to connect with your audience.
 With our focus on creating a multiple-streams-of-income career, we can help you focus on long-term financial stability, rather than just the next thing.

-We realize that many service-focused freelancers are specialists in writing or editing, but lack a formal business background.
-Many lack experience in important areas such as marketing, creating an author platform, finding and working with clients online, managing time, setting up systems, establishing rates, and other things that make a difference in how successful a freelance business will be.
+We realize that many service-focused freelancers are specialists in writing or editing or designing, but lack a formal business background.
+Many lack experience in important areas such as marketing, creating a platform, finding and working with clients online, managing time, setting up systems, establishing rates, and other things that make a difference in how successful a freelance business will be.

 Our goal is to provide ongoing resources and training to help you build business and marketing skills for maximum success.
-We believe that working with words is the best business in the world and that one of the keys to success is to realize that writing and editing can be a business, as well as an art.
+We believe that working with words is the best business in the world and that one of the keys to success is to realize that your love of words can be a business, as well as an art.
 We want to provide the service and support that will help you create the career of your dreams.